Zoran Luledzija

 Add language switcher

-While automatically setting the app's initial language based on the browser's settings is effective in most scenarios, offering a manual language selection option is also a good practice.
+While automatically setting the app's initial language based on the browser's settings is effective in most scenarios, offering a manual language selection option is also considered good practice.
 To achieve this, we will extend the LocalizationWrapper component to include the currently selected locale.
-This will allow us to update the whole app on a language change.
-We will also add a basic language switcher within the App component, and pass the necessary props to it to ensure seamless functionality.
+This will enable us to update the entire app upon a language change.
+Additionally, we will add a basic language switcher within the App component and pass the necessary props to it to ensure seamless functionality.

 The App.jsx file: